Resetting the relationship between local and national government. Read our Local Government White Paper

 • We are working closely with the Information Commissioners Office (ICO) and Equality and Human Rights Commission (EHRC) to develop guidance for local authorities that supports compliance with the public sector equality duty and data protection law when commissioning and procuring AI products.

-• We are developing a use case bank to share case studies of AI deployment across the sector.
+• Our use case bank shares case studies of AI deployment across the sector.

 • We are convening key local government partners regularly to ensure support to councils is coordinated and we avoid duplication.
 These partners include Socitm, Solace, LOTI and iNetwork.
 Explore their offers to the sector.